gustavoaca1997/bluetooth-server-vent/README.md

 python server_uuid.py
 ```

 Then from your Android App scan to find the server and then connect to it.
 You can now send bytes as messages.
-The servers was implemented to parse JSON messages that are similar to this one:
+The server was implemented to parse JSON messages that are similar to this one:

 ```json
 {